-There are many important questions the world is contemplating right now: which party should we elect at the next federal election?
-What is going to happen to Julian Assange?
+There are many important questions the world is contemplating right now: when will Scott Morrison call the election?
+Will this pandemic ever end?
 This, my friends, is not one of those questions.
-Yet here we are, debating how to best prepare a hot cross bun for devouring, and realising it is in fact a critical issue.
+Yet here we are, debating how to best prepare a hot cross bun for devouring.

 It turns out, not everyone uses their toaster to warm up their HCBs.
 Some simply microwave them.
 What follows is a transcript of our conversation where we discovered this fact, followed by the pros and cons of the two differing ways to warm up this much-loved treat.
 (We taste-tested both methods in the office.)
 Let us just say this – the best way to judge your colleague’s character is by how they treat their Easter buns.